ITfoxtec/FoxIDs/docs/login.md

 An example of how a login screen with HRD looks like, it can be [customized](title-icon-css.md).
 ![Home Realm Discovery configuration](images/configure-login-hrd-example.png)

-The [title, icon and CSS](title-icon-css.md) configured on the first allowed login up-party on the down-party is used.
+The [title, icon and CSS](title-icon-css.md) configured on the first allowed login up-party on the application registration is used.
 Without an allowed login up-party configured the title, icon and CSS from the default login up-party is used.

 ## Two-factor authentication (2FA/MFA)
 A login up-party support multi-factor authentication (MFA) by supporting two-factor authentication (2FA) with an authenticator app.